BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/2-Data Pre-Processing/ReadMe.md

 ### 3. Spliting your data-set into Dev/Training/Test set
 - It is recommended to split your data-set to Dev/Training/Test sets to complete our ddevelopment, training and Tests.
 - Usually in internet you can find only Training/Test set separation only, you can follow any method. for your understanding we are going to use only Training/Test sepparation only.
+- We will train our machine learning models on our training set, i.e our machine learning models will try to understand any correlations in our training set and then we will test the models on our test set to check how accurately it can predict.
+- A general rule of the thumb is to allocate 80% of the dataset to training set and the remaining 20% to test set.
+- test_train_split is a calss of sklearn.model_selection library, which is going to do the task.

+from sklearn.model_selection import train_test_split
+X_train, X_test, Y_train, Y_test = train_test_split(X,Y, test_size=0.2)

+- The above code will split out dataset into training and test set based on 80/20 ratio. and will assing the data into 4 new variables called X_train, X_test, Y_train, Y_test.
+- For our understanding we are using the name as X_train, X_test, Y_train, Y_test. you can keep any name based on your understanding.

 ### 4. Feature Scaling
+- The final step of data preprocessing is to apply the very important feature scaling.
+- Feature scaling is a method used to standardize the range of independent variables or features of data.
+- Why it is important:
+	- A lot of machine learning models are based on Euclidean distance.
+	- for example, the values in one column (x) is much higher than the value in another column (y), (x2-x1) squared will give a far greater value than (y2-y1) squared.
+	- it chows clearly that one square difference dominates over the other square difference.
+	- In the machine learning equations, the square difference with the lower value in comparison to the far greater value will almost be treated as if it does not exist.
+	- That is why it is necessary to transform all our variables into the same scale.
+- There are several ways of scaling the data. we are going to follow one of the mostly used way called Standardization.
+- For every observation of the selected column, our program will apply the below formula of standardization and fit it to a scale.
+- StandardScaler is a class of sklearn.preprocessing library, which is going to do the task.

+	from sklearn.preprocessing import StandardScaler
+	sc_X = StandardScaler()
+	X_train = sc_X.fit_transform(X_train)
+	X_test = sc_X.transform(X_test)

+- Note: the above step is required when you have too large values Predictor/Independent variable.